-Measurements by a mission of the Beyond Einstein program could separate these different contributions, allowing us to piece together the story of how time, space, and energy worked together to create the Big Bang.
+Measurements by missions of the Beyond Einstein program could separate these different contributions, allowing us to piece together the story of how time, space, and energy worked together to create the Big Bang.

-1.1.2 What happens to space, time and matter at the edge of a black hole?
+What happens to space, time, and matter at the edge of a black hole?